metacentre/shipyard/README.md

 ### Lenient list names

-Loading plugins by their package npm name such as `ssb-unix-socket` we supply that name to the list.
-However if we pass `require('ssb-unix-socket')` to `shipyard` we need to check the plugin name which is `unix-socket`.
-Notice the lenient list has both names for each plugin that needs leniency.
+When loading plugins by their npm package name such as `ssb-unix-socket` we supply that name to the list.
+However if we pass `require('ssb-unix-socket')` to `shipyard` we need to check the secret-stack plugin name which is `unix-socket`.
+Notice the lenient list exported at [@metacentre/shipyard-ssb/lenient](https://github.com/metacentre/shipyard-ssb/blob/master/lenient.js) has both names for each plugin that needs leniency (`ssb-unix-socket` and `unix-socket` etc).

 ## Make shipyard the same as ssb-server